Updated: Nov 15, 2020

 Anchor yourself, mind and spirit, to the present moment.
 Anchoring your attention to right here where you are.

-Make sure your body is in a comfortable position.
-You are welcome to close your eyes or read through, feel free to have someone else read this blog to you or request the audio version.
+Take a moment to make sure your body is in a comfortable position.
+You are welcome to close your eyes or read through, you are welcome to have someone else read this blog to you or listen to the audio version.

 Turn your attention to the present moment, here and now.